 Yes, it is possible to put a 12-volt battery in a Power Wheels toy that uses only 6-volts.

-However, it is important to be aware of the possible risks you may encounter when doing this, such as if your motor can’t handle higher voltages or if there’s no DC-DC converter installed and could cause damage using one with less voltage than needed.
+But it’s important to be aware of the potential issues you can encounter, such as if your motor can’t handle higher voltages or if a DC-DC converter isn’t installed and using one with a lower voltage than necessary could cause harm.

-It is best to check the technical specifications of your Power Wheels first before deciding on what battery pack you should use so it doesn’t cause any damage to the electrical system or risk hurting your kid during playtime.
+It is best to check the technical specifications of your Power Wheels before deciding on what battery pack to use to make sure that no harm will come to the electrical system or your child while they are playing.

 Can You Put A 24V Battery In 12V Power Wheels?